-At ITN issue in October 2006, DLA Piper had included all major third party agreements tie had concluded at that time (plus SRU agreement in draft) in the Infraco Contract Schedule 13 (these agreements were prepared by Dundas & Wilson).
+- At ITN issue in October 2006, DLA Piper had included all major third party agreements tie had concluded at that time (plus SRU agreement in draft) in the Infraco Contract Schedule 13.-This 13 (these agreements were prepared by Dundas & Wilson).
 This exercise put Infraco on notice of the requirements to carry out work and/or observe constraints in these agreements.
+The inclusion of - Workshare Professional comparison of interwovenSite://EDIDMS/UKMATTERS/18201279/1 and interwovenSite://EDIDMS/UKMATTERS/18201279/3.
+Performed on 12/03/2008.

-The inclusion of these agreements in the ITN documentation was carried out by DLA Piper without detailed tie instruction or review and that remains the case that is to say the obligations selected for step down are DLA Piper's judgement, but not informed by any commercial or engineering view from tie.
-This step down is mechanical and neither improves nor detracts from the effect of the original obligation.
+these agreements in the ITN documentation was carried out by DLA Piper without detailed tie instruction or review and that remains the case - that is to say the obligations selected for step down are DLA Piper's judgement, but not informed by any commercial or engineering view from tie.
+The third party agreements themselves-with the exception of the utilities divisions and the Network Rail APA-were all prepared by Dundas & Wilson for CEC, without DLA Piper's input This step down is mechanical and neither improves nor detracts from the effect of the original obligation.

 In addition to the Schedule 13 agreements (which Schedule has been updated to introduce further agreements concluded since ITN issue date), tie had entered into a range of commitments with private individuals and smaller businesses during the parliamentary phase and beyond.
 Following preferred bidder appointment, BBS took the position that they had never been shown or given access to these papers by tie (contained on two CDs "CD Commitments").
-Whether this assertion is accurate or not, that is the preferred bid qualification

-BBS held to, with considerable determination.
+Whether this assertion is accurate or not, that is the preferred bid qualification BBS held to, with considerable determination.
 This situation was negotiated strenuously by tie.

-- 5.2 Positively, BBS have accepted the contractual outcome that: - (a) BBS must comply with the obligations set out in Schedule 13; - (b) BBS must not put tie/CEC in breach of (or in a position where they cannot use entitlement under) the Schedule 13 Agreements (which include, in essence, SRU, Network Rail APA and EAL Agreements); - (c) BBS undertakes to take all reasonable steps to ensure not to cause tie/CEC to be in breach of the CD Commitments; - (d) if BBS Construction Programme or normal activity is impaired by constraints/requirements in the CD Commitments which are unusual or could not reasonably have been foreseen by an experienced contractor, BBS will be entitled to apply for relief and any demonstrable additional cost.
+- 5.2 Positively, BBS have accepted the contractual outcome that: - (a) BBS must comply with the obligations set out in Schedule 13; - (b) BBS must not put tie/CEC in breach of (or in a position where they cannot use entitlement under) the Schedule 13 Agreements (which include, in essence, SRU, Network Rail APA and EAL Agreements); - (c) BBS undertakes to take all reasonable steps to ensure not to cause tie/CEC to be in breach of the CD commitments Commitments; - if BBS Construction Programme or normal activity is impaired by constraints/requirements in the CD commitments Commitments which are unusual or could not reasonably have been foreseen by an experienced contractor, BBS will be entitled to apply for relief and any demonstrable additional cost.